 You’re at a birthday party; how would you describe your research and your findings?

-How will your dissertation make the world a better place?
+How will your thesis make the world a better place?